 - LLC Federal Self-Employment Tax: Federal self-employment tax rates are the same across all states.
 Self-employment taxes are imposed on self-employed individuals or members of a Limited Liability Company (LLC) taxed as a sole proprietorship or partnership.

 - Property Tax: The property tax is fixed at 1.10% of industrial, commercial, residential, agricultural, and all other properties.

 Depending on the nature of your Maryland business and the location of your operations, you may need to obtain permits and business licenses in Maryland.
 The costs of these licenses and permits will vary based on your specific business and location.
 In Maryland, the business license ranges from $50 – $300.
 However, research the requirements for your LLC in Maryland and budget for these expenses accordingly.

 Here are the optional costs you must consider if you will form an operating agreement or hire a professional service.

-Although not required by law in Maryland, it is highly recommended that LLCs draft an operating agreement.
+Although not required by law, it is highly recommended that LLCs create an operating agreement in Maryland.
 This document outlines the LLC’s ownership structure, management, and operating procedures.
-Hiring a Business Attorney to draft an operating agreement can cost anywhere from $500 to $2,000, or you can use online resources and templates to create one yourself.
+Hiring a business attorney to draft an operating agreement can cost anywhere from $500 to $2,000, or you can use online resources and templates to create one yourself.

-You may hire professionals such as attorneys, Maryland Accountants, or business consultants to help you establish and run your Maryland LLC.
+You may hire professionals such as attorneys, accountants, or business consultants to help you establish and run your Maryland LLC.
 These services can provide valuable expertise and guidance but come at an additional cost.
 Consider the potential benefits and weigh them against the costs when hiring professional assistance.